Metals: Gold Prices Rally After Weak Inflation Reading

 Among base metals, copper prices stayed near three-year highs Thursday after a measure of China's factory activity came in better than expected.

-Copper for December delivery was recently up 0.3% at $3.0965 a pound.
+Copper for December delivery closed up 0.4% at $3.0985 a pound and like gold capped off its best month since January with another day of gains.
 The industrial metal has surged to its highest levels since October 2014 in recent weeks, with confidence in the global economy supporting prices.

 On Thursday, China's manufacturing purchasing managers' index came in ahead of economists' median forecast, the latest sign of strength from the world's largest metals consumer.
 China accounts for nearly half of the world's copper consumption.